queryluke/masseffect-5e/static/data/traits/cybernetic-augmentation.md

 <br>

 ### Ocular
-Quarians with ocular augments replace their eyes with enchanted orbs that allow their sight to persist even in the most unfavorable conditions.
+Quarians with ocular augments replace their eyes with enhanced optics that allow their sight to persist even in the most unfavorable conditions.

 __Darkvision__.
 You can see in dim light within 20 meters of you as if it were bright light, and in darkness as if it were